Expergefactor/Weather/README.md

 # WHAT IS IT?
 This software is designed to be used with weather station data and provides a total of 14 analytics:
- * 11 public (outdoor)
+ * 11 public (outdoor data).
- * 3 private (indoor)
+ * 3 private (indoor data).
- * 'Snapshot' feature provides an 'at a glance', single page report for:
+ * 'Snapshot' feature provides an 'at a glance', single page report.

-    Hottest Day
+You have the option of generating a full report (from the main menu) which conducts analytics on all datasets or, conducting a single report (from the sub menu using option 2) for an individual dataset.
+The new 'Snapshot' function (option 3) provides an 'at a glance', single page report for:
-    Driest Period
+    * Hottest Day
-    Coldest Day
+    * Driest Period
-    Wettest Day
+    * Coldest Day
-    Biggest Downpour
+    * Wettest Day
-    Total Rainfall
+    * Biggest Downpour
-    Windiest Day
+    * Total Rainfall
-    Average wind direction
+    * Windiest Day
-    Snapshot reports on 3 criteria:
+    * Average wind direction
-    For the user-defined date period,
+    * Snapshot reports on 3 criteria:
-    For 'Year-To-Date' &,
+    * For the user-defined date period,
-    Since your records began.
+    * For 'Year-To-Date' &,

-You have the option of generating a full report (from the main menu) which conducts analytics on all datasets or, conducting a single report (from the sub menu using option 4) for an individual dataset.
+    * Since your records began.

 # WHAT DOES IT DO?
 You can view examples of the analytics in the '/example' folder.
 Note: individual reports created from the sub-menu are identical to those contained in the full reports when using the main menu, it is just a function provided to enable an individual report to be created without generating a report for every type of metric.